jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     aspect.cm_replaceable=Replaceable
     assoc.cm_replaces=Replaces

 The custom properties file needs to be configured using Spring.
-So, again, just like the custom content types tutorial, I'll edit a context file called "actions-tutorial-share-slingshot-application-context.xml" in:
+So, again, just like the custom content types tutorial, I'll edit a context file called "actions-tutorial-slingshot-application-context.xml" in:

-    $TUTORIAL_HOME/actions-tutorial-share/src/main/resources/alfresco/web-extension
+    $TUTORIAL_HOME/actions-tutorial-share-jar/src/main/resources/alfresco/web-extension

 Replace the demo bean that the SDK created for you with this: